airbytehq/terraform-provider-airbyte/docs/resources/source_facebook_marketing.md

 Optional:

 - `action_breakdowns` (List of String) A list of chosen action_breakdowns for action_breakdowns
-- `action_report_time` (String) must be one of ["conversion", "impression", "mixed"]; Default: "mixed" Determines the report time of action stats.
+- `action_report_time` (String) Determines the report time of action stats.
 For example, if a person saw the ad on Jan 1st but converted on Jan 2nd, when you query the API with action_report_time=impression, you see a conversion on Jan 1st.
-When you query the API with action_report_time=conversion, you see a conversion on Jan 2nd.
+When you query the API with action_report_time=conversion, you see a conversion on Jan 2nd. must be one of ["conversion", "impression", "mixed"]; Default: "mixed"
 - `breakdowns` (List of String) A list of chosen breakdowns for breakdowns
 - `end_date` (String) The date until which you'd like to replicate data for this stream, in the format YYYY-MM-DDT00:00:00Z.
 All data generated between the start date and this end date will be replicated.
 Not setting this option will result in always syncing the latest data.
 - `fields` (List of String) A list of chosen fields for fields parameter
+- `insights_job_timeout` (Number) The insights job timeout.
+Default: 60
-- `insights_lookback_window` (Number) Default: 28
+- `insights_lookback_window` (Number) The attribution window.
+Default: 28
-The attribution window
-- `level` (String) must be one of ["ad", "adset", "campaign", "account"]; Default: "ad" Chosen level for API
+- `level` (String) Chosen level for API. must be one of ["ad", "adset", "campaign", "account"]; Default: "ad"
 - `start_date` (String) The date from which you'd like to replicate data for this stream, in the format YYYY-MM-DDT00:00:00Z.
-- `time_increment` (Number) Default: 1
-Time window in days by which to aggregate statistics.
+- `time_increment` (Number) Time window in days by which to aggregate statistics.
 The sync will be chunked into N day intervals, where N is the number of days you specified.
 For example, if you set this value to 7, then all statistics will be reported as 7-day aggregates by starting from the start_date.
 If the start and end dates are October 1st and October 30th, then the connector will output 5 records: 01 - 06, 07 - 13, 14 - 20, 21 - 27, and 28 - 30 (3 days only).
+Default: 1